srnatkins/ObserverDesignSimulations/Simulation2/SinglekD/Readme.txt

 gap=5;   % this parameter is used to construct a time interval that will have T_*>h+tau+tau1 eps =1;  %epsilon

+Some function handles constructed here main1.m     MAIN function handle that runs the problem and plots various figures.
+All of the functions below are called at some point when running the problem.

-Some function handles constructed here difu.m      Constructs system of differential equations relating to Eqn (30) and (31) from Text
+difu.m      Constructs system of differential equations relating to Eqn (30) and (31) from Text
             %Code writes system of 4 differential equations
             % u = [\hat\xi_1,\hat\xi_2,x_1,x_2]^{\top}